Naked Bicyclists Take To The Streets Of New Orleans For World Naked Bike Ride 2018

 Of course, the Inquisitr can’t show you any nudity, so here’s a generic picture of the city’s French Quarter.

-New Orleanians were generally accepting of the nude cyclists – really, you’ll see much, much worse at the city’s famed St. Patrick’s Day or Mardi Gras debauchs, although Times-Picayune reporter Doug MacCash notes that some residents weren’t at all pleased with the fact that the riders were disrobing at a park where children could have been playing.
+New Orleanians were generally accepting of the nude cyclists – really, you’ll see much, much worse at the city’s famed St. Patrick’s Day or Mardi Gras debauches, although Times-Picayune reporter Doug MacCash notes that some residents weren’t at all pleased with the fact that the riders were disrobing at a park where children could have been playing.

 Perhaps not surprisingly, considering that the event has the word “World” right there in the title, naked bike rides took place in other cities this weekend, too.
 A Torontonian Twitter user was, apparently, not made aware of what would be happening when he drove through town.
 Since his tweet contains nudity, we can’t embed it here – just click this link if you’re in a humor to see naked bicyclists pedaling through Toronto.